elouafi222/Material_Management-_Api/README.md

-# Hardware Resources Management
+# Material Resources Management

-# This project aims to implement a solution for managing hardware resources.
+This project aims to implement a solution for managing hardware resources.
 It aims to provide a portable, simple, shared, and comprehensive platform for the efficient management of hardware resources.

 ## Main Objectives